Acid Reflux: Symptoms, Causes and Treatment

 Medicines such as Baclofen can reduce the frequency of the relaxation of the LES. ide effects like nausea and headache may follow.

-Alongside strengthening the lower esophageal sphincter, prokinetics can help empty your stomach fastly hence reducing acid reflux.
+Alongside strengthening the lower esophageal sphincter, prokinetics can help empty your stomach fastly hence reducing the condition.

-If you wish to have a permanent solution for acid reflux, your doctor may proceed with these surgeries:
+If you wish to have a permanent solution for the condition, your doctor may proceed with these surgeries:

 Your stomach’s top is wrapped around the LES.
 This tightens your esophageal muscles and stops reflux.